-3.5.4 Pre-project Model
+3.5.3 Pre-project Model

 Pre-project models will be developed without the interconnection request.
 To the extent practical, models available from the previous LG&E/KU GI stability study will be utilized.
-The models should reflect summer peak conditions.
-The model will be adjusted to include appropriate model changes provided by the Ad Hoc Study Group.
-Earlier queued generation interconnection projects in a state of active or complete from adjoining Transmission Providers' interconnection queues deemed by the Ad Hoc Study Group to be electrically "near" the interconnection request location will be added.
+The models should reflect summer peak and light load conditions.
+The models will be adjusted to include appropriate model changes provided by the Ad Hoc Study Group.
+Earlier queued generation interconnection projects in a state of active or complete from adjoining Transmission Providers' interconnection queues deemed by the Ad Hoc Study Group to be electrically "near" the interconnection request location will be added when the information required to add those requests is provided to the ITO during the study scope review period.
 This typically includes requests no more than one tier from the LG&E/KU control area.